Skip to main content

 The joining should be done with the starps looped through each other as shown.
 Its a bit like a monkey grip.
 You pass one end of a strap through the loop on the other and then it goes over the other end of the strap so through one and over the end of the second starp to form the join shown.
 Your stick goes through the join sto make it easy to unjoin.

-A rated soft shackle can be used as shown below.
+A rated soft shackle can be used as shown on left

 NOT A MEMBER YET?